Michael F. Ashby

-Michael Farries Ashby (born 20 November 1935) is a British metallurgical engineer.
-He served as Royal Society Research Professor, and a Principal Investigator (PI) at the Engineering Design Centre at the University of Cambridge.
-He is known for his contributions in Materials Science in the field of material selection.
+Michael Farries Ashby (born 20 November 1935) is a British metallurgical engineer and materials scientist.
+He served as Royal Society Research Professor, and a Principal Investigator at the Engineering Design Centre at the University of Cambridge.

-In 1990, Ashby was elected as a member into the National Academy of Engineering for outstanding contributions to the understanding of mechanical behavior of materials and for development of formats useful for design.
+Ashby is known for his contributions to the field of Materials Science, particularly in the development of systematic methods for material selection in product design and applied engineering.
+His work spans the broader field of materials, processing, and design in science and engineering.
+Ashby is recognised for his significant role in both research and education in the field, having authored several award-winning textbooks and pioneering teaching approaches aimed at making complex materials concepts accessible to engineering students.

+In later years, his research has increasingly focused on materials in relation to environmental impact and sustainability, as well as on the development of computer-based tools to support materials selection in science and engineering practices.

 Education

-Ashby is the son of the leading botanist and educator Lord Ashby.
+Ashby is the son of the leading botanist and educator Lord Eric Ashby.
 He was educated at Campbell College in Belfast and the University of Cambridge where he studied the Natural Sciences Tripos as a student of Queens' College, Cambridge.
 He received his Bachelor of Arts degree in Metallurgy in 1957 (First Class Honours); his Master of Arts degree in 1959 and his PhD in 1961.

+His former doctoral students include Lorna Gibson.